Third-party

 Fully comprehensive cover offers everything included above, but also adds a range of other cover options for you and your vehicle

-Looking ahead, factor in any long journeys you plan to do or changes of circumstances.
-For example, you might have moved jobs and have a longer commute.
+Factor in any change in your circumstances.
+For example, you might have moved jobs and have a longer commute

 Individual policies vary but here’s what you can usually expect from a comprehensive policy: